maddiehenniger/nf-imputation-pipeline/README.md

 - referenceIndexPath (OPTIONAL, RECOMMENDED): A string in the form of a file path to where the associated reference panel index file are located in your directory; this should end with the file extension (ex: /path/to/reference/HD_panel.bcf.csi)
 - imputationStep: A string containing one of the following: one or two; one corresponds to the intermediate imputation step, and two corresponds to sequence-level imputation

-Please note the `imputationStep` column is required regardless of whether you are performing two-step imputation or not (in this case, the user will just put 'one').

 Please note that the `referenceIndexPath` must be in the same directory as the supplied reference file, and in the current version, only supports `.csi` index file format.
 If no indexed files have been generated for a reference panel, you may leave this column blank.
 Be aware that if the reference(s) do not exist under `${PROJECTDIR}/data/references`, they will be hard copied to the project directory where the Nextflow script is ran.
 If the reference panel(s) already exist in this directory, and simply need to be indexed, the copying step will be skipped and only indexing will be performed.
 Hard copying of reference files can reduce available storage within the project directory and increase processing time depending on reference size.

+Please note the `imputationStep` column is required regardless of whether you are performing two-step imputation or not (in this case, the user will just put 'one').
+Please also note that at this time, there cannot be more than two reference datasets (i.e., only one for imputationStep value one, only one for imputationStep value two), even if you intend to test different intermediate or sequence-level imputation reference panels.
+Hopefully, this will be a feature in future implementations to allow for more savvy testing of multiple reference panels, but is not a priority feature.

 #### Optional: Pedigree File